zerocracy/zerocracy.github.io/pages/policy.md

 You may earn positive and negative points for doing good and bad things in the projects.
 They do not affect your cash income, but do affect the impression Zerocrat has about you&mdash;the more points you have the more disciplined developer you are.
-Zerocrat takes into account only the points you earned over the last 90 days.
+Zerocrat takes into account only the points you earned over the last <span id="18.days">90</span> days.

 <a name="5" href="#5">§5</a>
 "Boost Factor."